chapdel/fmc/docs/installation/in-an-existing-laravel-app.md

 }
 ```

-## Install and configure redis
+## Take care of throttling

 It's common for e-mail providers to limit the number of e-mails you can send within a given amount of time.
-The package uses Redis to throttle e-mails, so make sure it's available on your system.
-You must specify a valid Redis connection name in the `throttling.redis_connection_name` key.

-By default, we set this value to the default Laravel connection name, `default`.
+You should look up the limits of the email sending provider that you will use, and specify the throttling limits in the `throttling` of the `mailcoach` config file.

 ## Install Horizon